-This semiannual report summarizes the activities and accomplishments of the Federal Maritime Commission (FMC), Office of Inspector General (OIG) for the six-month reporting period October 1, 2022 through March 31, 2023.
-During this reporting period, the OIG completed two audits and two reviews, and initiated a new audit.
+This semiannual report summarizes the activities and accomplishments of the Federal Maritime Commission (FMC), Office of Inspector General (OIG) for the six-month reporting period April 1, 2023 through September 30, 2023.
+During this reporting period, the OIG completed two audits and one review, and initiated another audit.
+Specifically, the OIG completed an audit of the FMC's compliance with the Federal Information Security Modernization Act (FISMA) and an Information Technology Vulnerability Audit.
+The OIG also completed a review of the FMC's compliance with reporting and performance requirements regarding improper payments required by the Payment Integrity Information Act of 2019 (PIIA).
+During this period, the OIG initiated the annual audit of the agency's financial statements.
 The details on these assignments can be found in subsequent sections of this report.

-One new hotline complaint was received, and five hotline complaints were open at the end of this reporting period.
-There were no open investigations or matters referred to prosecutorial authorities during this period.
+Two new hotline complaints were received, and two hotline complaints were closed during the reporting period.
+Four hotline complaints were open at the end of this reporting period and there were no open investigations or matters referred to prosecutorial authorities during this period.